De-Par/Mand/README.md

-# Messenger for Android with Firebase
+# Messenger for Android

 Greetings! ✌
-This application allows you to communicate between users by exchanging photos and messages. ✔ In addition, the project is still in development, the functionality will gradually expand. ✔
+This application allows you to communicate between users by exchanging photos and messages.
+In addition, the project is still in development, the functionality will gradually expand.